 **Poland system pre-08/2015

-Each and every time you read a sales number, I’ll suggest you to do the exercise of identifying all those parameters for the said figure.
-If that sounds too painful to do, well, you still have CSPC articles that erases all those problems to come out with consistent and comprehensive totals!
+Each and every time you read a sales number, my suggestion is for you to do the exercise of identifying all those parameters for the said figure.
+If that sounds too painful to do, well, you still have CSPC articles that erases all those problems to settle with consistent and comprehensive totals!

 As usual, feel free to comment and / or ask a question!